-BOX 3: Boosted protease inhibitor + two nucleoside reverse transcriptase inhibitors is an option in second-line therapy even if there is resistance to both nucleoside reverse transcriptase inhibitors.
+BOX 3: Boosted protease inhibitor + two NRTIs is an option in second-line even if there is resistance to both NRTIs.

-Because boosted PIs are robust drugs (i.e. resistance develops slowly) in PI-naive patients, it is very likely that virological suppression will be achieved with good adherence, even if the two nucleoside reverse transcriptase inhibitors (NRTIs) used in second-line therapy are compromised by NRTI resistance mutations.
-This is In second-line therapy are compromised by NK11 resistance mutations.
-This is supported by the findings of the Europe-Africa Research Network for Evaluation of Second-line Therapy (EARNEST), Second-Line Effective Combination Therapy (SELECT) (in resource-limited settings) and SECOND-LINE trials, which showed good virological suppression rates of second-line LPV/r and NRTI regimens, even in potienter with size if increase 10CT resistance. patients with significant NRTI resistance.
-These trials demonstrated that without the use of a resistance test to decide which NRTIs to use in second-line therapy with ritonavir-boosted ritonavir (PI/r), virological outcomes were good and similar to a boosted PI + RAL regimen.
+Because boosted PIs are robust drugs (i.e. resistance develops slowly) in PI-naive patients, it is very likely that virological suppression will be achieved with good adherence, even if the two NRTIs used in second-line therapy are compromised by NRTI resistance mutations.
+This is supported by findings of the EARNEST (Europe-Africa Research Network for Evaluation of Second-line Therapy)60, SELECT ('Second-Line Effective Combination Therapy' in resource-limited settings)61 and SECOND-LINE72 trials, which showed good virological suppression rates of second-line LPV/r and NRTI regimens, even in patients with significant NRTI resistance.
+These trials demonstrated that without the use of a resistance test to decide which NRTIs to use in second-line therapy with PI/r, virological outcomes were good and similar to a boosted PI + RAL regimen.
 In addition, those patients with more extensive NRTI resistance at first-line failure were more likely to achieve virological suppression in second-line therapy.73